open-cogsci/osdoc/content/pages/tutorials/beginner.md

 6. __Play a sound if response was incorrect__ --  SAMPLER item
 7. __Log response to file__ -- LOGGER item

 Click on *trial_sequence* in the overview to open the *trial_sequence* tab.
 Pick up a SKETCHPAD from the item toolbar and drag it into the *trial_sequence*.
-Repeat this three more time, so that *trial_sequence* contains four SKETCHPADs.
+Repeat this three more times, so that *trial_sequence* contains four SKETCHPADs.
 Next, select and append a KEYBOARD_RESPONSE item, a SAMPLER item, and a LOGGER item.

 Again, we will rename the new items, to make sure that the *trial_sequence* is easy to understand.
 Rename: